 The Board took the paper as read and the CFO highlighted the following salient points:

-Overview of Period 10: There had been some positive developments since the previous Board meeting, with the receipt of an additional £20m of emergency Covid19 funding in February.
+Overview of Period 10: There had been some positive developments since the previous Board meeting, with the receipt of additional emergency Covid19 funding in February.

-The Group’s operating loss year to date of £0.3m is £10.6m favourable to last year and £31.6m favourable to budget due to the receipt of additional, unbudgeted Covid-19 funding and additional efficiencies.
+The Group’s operating loss year to date is favourable to last year and favourable to budget due to the receipt of additional, unbudgeted Covid-19 funding and additional efficiencies.
 Operating, engineering and overhead costs are already in excess of £20m below last year to date.

-Cash Position: The LBE2, which was presented to the Board in January, projected a year end cash position of £5.6m, which is £19.4m below the Group minimum cash threshold.
-The subsequent receipt of £20m emergency Covid-19 funding with the additional £50m Covid-19 funding recently announced and yet to be received, will result in a more positive cash balance at year end.
+Cash Position: The LBE2, which was presented to the Board in January, projected a year end cash position below the Group minimum cash threshold.
+The subsequent receipt of emergency Covid-19 funding, will result in a more positive cash balance at year end.
 The Board welcomed this bolstering of the Group’s cash reserves going into what will be a challenging FY 21/22.
 The CFO added that this improved cash position will resonate favourably with the Group’s supply chain.

 BM queried how the cash position would impact on the Group’s Going Concern position, given the ongoing uncertainty for the future.
 The Board agreed that a form of assurance would be required from DfI for year-end Going Concern considerations.